Create Features with Purpose

 With that simple fix, you’ve addressed one of the main problems that stood in the way of the dashboard serving its intended purpose.
 Congrats!

 You still have a long way to go though.
 You fixed only one of the purpose-related issues.
 This Trailhead module is about the design process, not dashboard building, so you’re not going to fix all the dashboard’s problems.
 But when you added the filter, you saw that Analytics Studio gives you powerful tools to bring your designs to life and build dashboards.
-You can explore the Analytics dashboard building tools in depth on your own by reviewing the resources included at the end of this unit.
+You can explore the Tableau CRM dashboard building tools in depth on your own by reviewing the resources included at the end of this unit.

 Where are we in the design process?
 You understand your app’s audience and purpose, and you’ve come up with design/feature ideas.
 You’re ready to move into the next phase of design: determining the structure of the dashboard and fixing how its parts are organized.